b1naryth1ef/pydskchk/README.md

 	elif osdis == "win":
     print "I IZ A HACKER!"

 ####Side notes
 PyDskChk doesnt have a large footprint on your computer/servers resources.
 This is a screen grab of the basic Disk Checker running on Python 2.6 on Mac 10.6.6.
 ![%0 CPU, 1 Thread, 4.7MB RAM, 20.4MB VRAM](http://i.imgur.com/jYDpW.jpg)

+We currently use a *very* dirty system for closing down our file checker.
+This probablly will cause a lot of bugs, and WILL KILL OTHER PYTHON SCRIPTS RUNNING IN THE BACKGROUND!
+Please see [Issue #7](https://github.com/b1naryth1ef/pydskchk/issues/7)
 ###Roadmap
 PyDskChk is planned to be more then just a small tool.
 Later on this year a project will spawn using PyDskChk and other tools to provide an all-around system monitor / notifier for python.
 V0.3 : Full email support, more settings and tweaking abilities.